-Notes to Financial Statements As at and for the years ended December 31, 2023 and 2022 (All amounts are shown in Philippine Peso, unless otherwise stated)
+Notes to the Separate Financial Statements As at and for the years ended December 31, 2024 and 2023 (All amounts are shown in Philippine Peso, unless otherwise stated)

-Note 1 - General Information
+1 General Information

-BPI Capital Corporation (the "Company") was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on February 5, 1976 primarily to act as an institutional vehicle by and through which the business of financial intermediation may be provided by carrying out and exercising the powers, rights, privileges, and attributes of an investment house as may be allowed under applicable laws.
+BPI Capital Corporation (the "Company") was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on February 24, 1994 primarily to act as an institutional vehicle by and through which the business of financial intermediation may be provided by carrying out and exercising the powers, rights, privileges, and attributes of an investment house as may be allowed under applicable laws.

-The Company is a wholly owned subsidiary of the Bank of the Philippine Islands (the "Parent Bank" or "BPI"), a commercial bank with an expanded banking license registered in the Philippines and listed in the Philippine Stock Exchange (PSE).
+The Company is a wholly-owned subsidiary of the Bank of the Philippine Islands (the "Parent Bank" or "BPI"), a commercial bank with an expanded banking license registered in the Philippines and listed in the Philippine Stock Exchange (PSE).